 African Sales Company has registered a new business entity called African Sales Retail (Pty) Limited to house its retail interests.

-African Sales Retail has partnered under license agreements with Dutch based retail group Skins Cosmetics Netherlands.
+African Sales Retail has partnered under license agreement with Dutch-based artisan retail group Skins Cosmetics Netherlands.

 The primary offering is Beauty; (skin, fragrance, hair and makeup), whilst also incorporating a curated extension to home decor & lifestyle brands.